AgarwalPragy/IITB2016PreFundae/readme.md

 # Placements #

 1. Is there an eligibility criteria for **undergrad %** for placements?
-If someone has a lower %/GPA that this in undergrad, is he debarred from campus placements?
+    If someone has a lower %/GPA than this in undergrad, is he debarred from campus placements?